 This painting illustrates a story that stresses the importance of the quest (talab).
 The story is as follows: Shaikh Mahneh (Abu Sa'id Mihna'i, 967–1049), a famous shaikh of Khorasan, wandered in the wilderness in a state of depression.
 He saw a peasant in the distance cultivating wasteland with an ox-plow.
 The peasant emitted light.
 Shaikh Mahneh approached the peasant and told him of his painful condition.
 The peasant advised him to be patient and pursue the endless quest.

-This illustration depicts the conversation between the peasant and Shaikh Mihna in the foreground.
+This illustration depicts the conversation between the peasant and Shaikh Mahneh in the foreground.
 On the other hand, a group of men weighing melons and a dervish sleeping at the base of a tree have no connection to the text itself.
 The reason for the inclusion of this scene awaits further research.